-Serving is a big part of the culture here in west Texas.
-Because if that, nonprofit organizations are the heart-beat of our community.
-We all benefit from the positive change in economics, culture, history and quality of life which is a result these great and much needed organizations.
+Serving is a big part of the culture here in Texas.
+Because of this, nonprofit organizations are the heartbeat of our community.
+We all benefit from the positive change in economics, culture, history and quality of life that results from the work of these great and much needed organizations.

 “OUR MISSION IS TO PROTECT YOUR MISSION”

 A nonprofit cannot run on a mission alone.
 Like any for profit business, nonprofits require proper leadership, funding and sound business practices in order to succeed long term.
 Furthermore, they need the proper protection in the way of insurance coverage to keep everything intact.